John Langenus

-Joannes Julianus "John" Langenus (9 December 1891 in Antwerp, Belgium – 1 October 1952 in Antwerp) was a Belgian football referee, who officiated for FIFA in three World Cup competitions, including the first ever Final match in 1930.
+Joannes Julianus "John" Langenus (9 December 1891 in Antwerp, Belgium – 1 October 1952 in Antwerp, Belgium) was a Belgian football referee, who officiated for FIFA in three World Cup competitions, including the first ever World Cup final match in 1930.

 Life and career

 Contrary to some sources, Langenus's parents actually gave him an Anglicised Christian name, rather than call him "Jean".

 Langenus first undertook his refereeing exam only to fail it when he wrongly answered a question posed by examiners.
 The question asked of him was: "What is the correct procedure if the ball strikes a low-flying plane?".
 Langenus did not answer and failed the exam.

 1928 FAI Cup Final

-Langenus was selected to officiate the final of the 1927-28 FAI Cup and is the only man to referee both an FAI Cup final and a World Cup final.
+Langenus was selected to officiate the final of the 1927–28 FAI Cup and is the only man to referee both an FAI Cup final and a World Cup final.

 1928 Summer Olympics

 Langenus was selected to officiate at the 1928 Summer Olympics, and he refereed the first round match on 30 May 1928 at the Olympisch Stadion, where Uruguay beat the Netherlands by 2–0 in front of 40,000 people, and confirmed their place in the quarter-finals.
-He was then given the honour of controlling the bronze medal game, at the same venue on 10 June 1928, between Italy and Egypt, when the African side were soundly beaten by 11 goals to 3 (Schiavio, Banchero and Magnozzi all scored hat-tricks for the winning side).
+He was then given the honour of controlling the bronze medal match, at the same venue on 10 June 1928, between Italy and Egypt, when the African side were soundly beaten by 11 goals to 3 (Schiavio, Banchero and Magnozzi all scored hat-tricks for the winning side).